Crystal Palace F.C.: The Exhibition Palace and FA Cup Final venue (1854–1905)

-Birth of the professional club and playing at the FA Cup Final venue (1905–1920)
+Birth of the professional club and the Southern League (1905–1920)

-The professional Crystal Palace football club was formed on 10 September 1905 under the guidance of Aston Villa assistant secretary Edmund Goodman.
+The professional Crystal Palace Football Club was formed on 10 September 1905 under the guidance of Aston Villa assistant secretary Edmund Goodman, who later became Palace's longest ever serving manager.
 The club applied for election to the Football League, but were rejected and instead found itself in the Southern League Second Division for the 1905–06 season.
-Palace were successful in their inaugural season achieving promotion to the Southern League First Division, crowned as champions.
+Palace were successful in their inaugural campaign, achieving promotion to the Southern League First Division, after being crowned as champions.
 They also played in the mid-week United League, finishing runners-up to Watford, and it was in this competition that the club played their first match, winning 3–0 away to New Brompton.

 Palace remained in the Southern League up until 1914, their one highlight the 1907 shock First Round victory over Newcastle United in the FA Cup.
-The outbreak of the First World War led to the Admiralty requisitioning the Crystal Palace and its grounds, which meant the club was forced to leave and they moved to the home of nearby West Norwood F.C. at Herne Hill Velodrome.
-Three years later they moved again to the Nest due to the folding of Croydon Common F.C.
+The outbreak of the First World War led to the Admiralty requisitioning the Crystal Palace and its grounds, which meant the club was forced to leave and they moved to the home of nearby West Norwood at the Herne Hill Velodrome.
+Three years later, they moved again to the Nest following the demise of Croydon Common F.C..

-1913 attempted FA Cup Final bombing
+1913 FA Cup final bombing

-The Palace stadium was almost destroyed in an attempted terrorist bombing of the 1913 FA Cup Final, when the suffragettes of the Women's Social and Political Union plotted to blow up the stands.
-This was part of the suffragette bombing and arson campaign, in which the suffragettes carried out a series of politically motivated bombing and arson attacks nationwide as part of their campaign for women's suffrage.
+The Palace stadium was almost destroyed in an attempted terrorist bombing of the 1913 FA Cup final, when the suffragettes of the Women's Social and Political Union, plotted to blow up the stands.
+This was part of the suffragette bombing and arson campaign, in which the suffragettes carried out a series of politically motivated bombing and arson attacks nationwide, as part of their campaign for women's suffrage.